koleshjr/koleshjr/README.md

 - 👋 Hi, I’m @koleshjr
 - 👀 I’m interested in machine learning, deep learning  and web3
 - 🌱 I want to learn vyper, hopefully when i get time
-- 💞️ I’m looking to collaborate on machine learning and deep learning projects
+- 💞️ I’m looking to collaborate on machine learning and deep learning projects in Agricuture, Health and Fintech

 <!---